aaronbloomfield/ccc/hws/metamask/index.md

 There are *four* forms of submission for this assignment; you must do all four.

 Submission 1: You should submit your `auctions.html` file, along with your completed `metamask.py` file, to Gradescope.
 In particular, you are NOT submitting any Solidity code for this assignment.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
-So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).
+So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in metamask.py, etc.).

-Submission 2: You must deploy your Auctioneer_v2 smart contract to our private Ethereum blockchain.
+Submission 2: You must deploy your Auctioneer smart contract to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
 The smart contract address for this needs to be the same as the one in your submitted `auctions.html` file.

 Submission 3: You need to have your auctions.html properly working at https://www.cs.virginia.edu/~mst3k/auctions.html, where `mst3k` is your userid.
 This means it needs to be in your `~/public_html` directory on the departmental servers.
 You should have web.js (or web3.min.js) in that website directory.
-Needless to say, it should properly connect to your deployed DAO smart contract.
+Needless to say, it should properly connect to your deployed Auctioneer smart contract.

-Submission 4: You need to start a few auctions.
-Mint some NFTs, start some auctions.
+Submission 4: You need to mint a few NFTs and start a few auctions.
 You should start three auctions using the NFT images that you created for the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.